dashpilot/dashpilot-alpinejs/README.md

 # dashpilot-alpine
-Headless CMS that saves data as json to Github
+Headless CMS that saves data as json to Github, created with Alpine.js